 EverythingMagicPro99 says...

-This video highlights a self-working card trick that effortlessly divides cards into red and black piles, praised as the most flawless trick ever created.
-The magician recounts a memorable moment when a spectator declared it the best card trick they'd ever seen, showcasing its ability to dazzle without complex moves.
+This self-working card trick effortlessly divides cards into red and black piles, praised as the most flawless trick ever created.
+It’s easy for beginners and guaranteed to impress.

 MattMcGurk says...